Marcell Ozuna Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.18 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.23).

-- Rockies pitchers combine to rank 25th in baseball in home runs given up (91 total, 1.3 per game).
+- The Rockies surrender the fifth-most home runs in baseball (94 total, 1.3 per game).

-- The Rockies will send Lamet (1-3) to the mound to make his fourth start of the season.
-He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.
+- Seabold (1-2) gets the starting nod for the Rockies in his ninth start of the season.
+He's put together a 4.70 ERA in 53 2/3 innings pitched, with 42 strikeouts.

-- In his most recent appearance on Sunday, the right-hander tossed five innings against the San Diego Padres, giving up two earned runs while surrendering six hits.
+- In his last appearance on Monday, the right-hander threw six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.